 - 1” foam base pad underneath the air chamber(s)

-- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to your curves
+- 3” of proprietary PlushFit foam – supportive foam is designed exclusively for Sleep Number to naturally conform to the body’s curves

-- 7 zones specifically designed to contour to your head, shoulders, lower back, hips, knees, lower legs, and feet
+- 7 zones specifically designed to contour to the head, shoulders, lower back, hips, knees, lower legs, and feet

 - Mattress fabric is made with a polyester/polypropylene blend fabric that is designed to be soft and breathable